 The Oura smart ring is a unique fitness tracker that slips onto your finger, where it's able to take much more accurate measurements of heart rate and blood oxygen saturation than a device worn on your wrist.
-The newest version, released in late 2021, has an upgraded optical heart rate sensor that tracks your pulse 24/7, allowing you to see exactly how it varies throughout the day.
+The newest version, released in late 2021, has an upgraded optical heat rate sensor that now tracks your pulse 24/7, allowing you to see exactly how it varies throughout the day.

 Read our full Oura (Generation 3) review